Definition of shrewd in English:

 - He is a man of some tactical shrewdness and no discernible principles.

 - Whether it is calculated shrewdness or insanity is the question at the heart of the nuclear stand-off.

-Middle English (in the sense 'evil in nature or character'): from shrew in the sense 'evil person or thing', or as the past participle of obsolete shrew 'to curse.'
-The word developed the sense 'cunning', and gradually gained a favorable connotation during the 17th century.
+Middle English (in the sense 'evil in nature or character'): from shrew in the sense 'evil person or thing', or as the past participle of obsolete shrew 'to curse'.
+The word developed the sense 'cunning', and gradually gained a favourable connotation during the 17th century.